 - 57% of customers believe brands should respond to reviews on the weekends

-Especially since responding to negative reviews is so easy.
+That 63% is too much, especially since responding to negative reviews is easy.
 We’ve already written extensively on how to respond to negative reviews.
-If you haven’t read the article, click here to check it out.

 But if you’re in a rush, here’s the TL;DR:

 - Don’t take it personally and acknowledge everyone gets negative reviews

 - Respond as the business owner, even if you’re not